Ward-Sul/java-backend-interview/TASK.md

 **Story Points:** 3

 ### Description
-Create a new Author entity to establish proper relationships between books and their authors.
+Create a new Author entity to establish proper relationships between a book and its author.

 ### Acceptance Criteria
 - [ ] Create new `Author` entity with appropriate fields (id, name, biography, etc.)
-- [ ] Establish relationship between `Book` and `Author` entities
+- [ ] Establish relationship between `Book` and `Author` entities knowing that a book can have only one author.
 - [ ] Update existing `Book` entity to include author reference
 - [ ] Ensure proper JPA annotations and relationships